Gabrysiewicz/S9_Web-Applications-Security/README.md

 </p>

 <hr/>
-Attempt of accessing the view that isnt made for unprivileged, unlogged user will wont work and view won't be even rendered for attacker.
+Attempt of accessing the view that isnt made for unprivileged, unlogged user wont work and view won't be even rendered for attacker.
+As we can see only some undisabled warnings are returned in body tag
 <p align='center'>
   <img src="https://github.com/Gabrysiewicz/S9_Web-Applications-Security/blob/lab6/img/Task6_1b.png">
 </p>